How Payments Work

 Percentage share

 A percentage based on your contribution to the work.
-See the percentage share page to understand how we calculate this.
+See the percentage share page to understand how this is calculated.

 Time adjustment